tendermint/tendermint/docs/tendermint-core/p2p/peer_manager.md

 1. When the node should establish new connections to peers, and
 1. The next peer to which the router should try to establish a connection.

-The first definition is made based the concept of connection slots.
+The first definition is made based the concept of [connection slots](#connection slots).
 In short, the peer manager will try to fill every connection slot with a peer.
+If all the connection slots are full but there is the possibility to connect to a peer that is higher-[ranked](#peer-ranking) that one of the connecting peers, the peer manager may attempt to [upgrade a connection slot](#slot-upgrades).
+Details of these operations are provided in the following.

 ### Connection slots